-- Understand the essential methods of how the body produces energy. - Understand biomechanics and have knowledge of biomechanical terminology. - Define and comprehend the rationality of an integrated fitness assessment. - Define and describe the components associated with cardiorespiratory training. - Understand the importance of core training, balance training, resistance, reactive training, and speed, agility, and quickness training. - Define and describe the cause and symptoms of selected chronic health conditions. - Understand the importance of macronutrients and supplementation and their functions. - Describe the characteristics of a positive client experience and customer service.
+- Describe the structure and function of the cardiovascular and respiratory systems. - Understand the essential methods of how the body produces energy. - Understand biomechanics and have knowledge of biomechanical terminology. - Define and comprehend the rationality of an integrated fitness assessment. - Define and describe the components associated with cardiorespiratory training. - Understand the importance of core training, balance training, resistance, reactive training, and speed, agility, and quickness training. - Define and describe the cause and symptoms of selected chronic health conditions. - Understand the importance of macronutrients and supplementation and their functions. - Describe the characteristics of a positive client experience and customer service.